How to read eye test results

 BD = Base down

-BI = Base in (towards the middle of your frame)
+BI = Base in (towards your nose)

 Back to top ↑